First English Civil War: Royalist or Parliamentarian

-The personality and credibility of the king mattered, because regardless of religion or political belief, the vast majority in all three kingdoms believed a 'well-ordered' monarchy was divinely mandated.
-His opponents argued that if Charles would not obey his own laws or keep his promises, his refusal presented a threat to the state which required military intervention to either force him to do so, or depose him in favour of his eldest son.
-Where they disagreed was what 'well-ordered' meant and who held ultimate authority, especially in clerical affairs; this mattered, because in the 17th century 'true religion' and 'good government' were assumed to be the same.
-In general, Royalists supported a Church of England governed by bishops, appointed by, and answerable to, the king, while most Parliamentarians believed he was answerable to the leaders of the church, appointed by their congregations.
+Charles' credibility mattered because regardless of religion or political belief, the vast majority in all three kingdoms believed a 'well-ordered' monarchy was divinely mandated.
+His opponents argued that if Charles would not obey his own laws or keep his promises, this presented a threat to the state which required either forcing him to do so, or deposing him in favour of his eldest son.
+Where they disagreed was what 'well-ordered' meant, particularly in terms of the role of Parliament, and control of the church.
+Both issues were linked, because in the 17th century 'true religion' and 'good government' were seen as mutually dependent.
+In general, the majority of Royalists supported a Church of England governed by bishops, appointed by, and answerable to, the king.
+In contrast, many Parliamentarians were Puritans who advocated a Calvinist system of church leadership that was independent of the crown, with ministers and elders chosen within the church.

-A common misperception is that "Roundhead" was interchangeable with "Puritan".
+Another common misperception is that "Roundhead" was interchangeable with "Puritan".
 In reality, this term applied to anyone who wanted to "purify" the Church of England of "Papist" practices, and covered a wide range of views.
 Although the majority supported Parliament, some prominent Puritans like Sir William Savile backed Charles out of personal loyalty.
 Conversely, many Royalists objected to Laudianism, and opposed the appointment of Catholics to senior positions, while attempts to integrate Irish Catholic troops in 1643 caused some regiments to mutiny.
 Parliamentarians were divided between Presbyterians like Pym who wanted to reform the Church of England, and religious Independents who rejected any form of established church and wanted it abolished.
 They included Congregationalists like Cromwell and Baptists, who were especially well represented in the New Model Army.

-Later in the war, conflicting religious and political aims resulted in the emergence within Parliament of a middle party of "Independent Royalists", who were generally religious radicals but social conservatives.
-Led by William Fiennes, 1st Viscount Saye and Sele, his son Nathaniel Fiennes, and Nathaniel Rich, they were distinguished from Royalists in believing Charles had to be defeated militarily, and from moderate Presbyterians by their fervent opposition to state-mandated religion.
-After Parliament's victory in 1646, this group supported the Treaty of Newport and a "balanced" political solution that would leave Charles on the throne.
+Later in the war, a middle party emerged within Parliament known as "Independent Royalists", who were generally religious radicals but social conservatives, led by William Fiennes, 1st Viscount Saye and Sele, his son Nathaniel Fiennes, and Nathaniel Rich.
+They were distinguished from Royalists in believing Charles had to be defeated militarily, and from moderate Presbyterians by their opposition to state-mandated religion.
+After Parliament's victory in 1646, this group supported the Treaty of Newport, and a "balanced" political solution that would leave Charles on the throne.
 Its members avoided participation in his trial and execution, although they did not speak against it.